 If you're in early position, this means that you should avoid slow playing your big hand.
 If you check and it's checked behind you, chances are you'll never be able to make that 60BB bet on the river.

 (Of course, in no limit you can always make the bet, but if you bet three times the pot, worse hands won't pay you off.)

 So, in early position you'd bet out almost every time.
-(An occasional check is motivated by the need to mix up your game.)
+(An occasional check is motivated by the need to Mix up your game in poker mix up your game.)

 If you're in late position, the optimal action depends on your read of the situation.
 If it's checked to you, you'll bet almost automatically, just as above.

 If an early position bets into you, you must consider how you'll get the most total chips into the pot.
 Will she call a raise?
 Then go ahead and raise.

 But if you're afraid that she'll fold to a raise, a flat call may cause her to bet again on the next street, thinking that you're weak.